Lyquix/tpl_lyquix/docs/js.md

 ## Processing JS Files

-You may use the shell script [`js/js.sh`](../js/js.sh) to process the SCSS files for your project.
+You may use the shell script [`js/js.sh`](../js/js.sh) to process the JS files for your project.
 This scripts creates `js/lyquix.js` from the JavaScript library modules located at `js/lib/`, and `js/vue.js` from the custom controllers and components located atS `js/custom/`.
 It also creates `.min.js` versions of both files and of `js/scripts.js`.

 ## Merged JS Files